PCOS symptoms can be very confusing and frustrating. Often you lose control of your own body and feel like you don’t even recognize own self anymore.

 The primary cause of PCOS can be traced down to hormonal imbalance that disturb the metabolism, fertility, and overall health of a woman.
-Now, let’s take a quick look into hormones and how they function.

 Our hormones are in a very delicate balance, and they affect each other.
 If one is disturbed, the others are affected.